meltano/meltano/docs/docs/guide/mappers.md

 title: Inline Data Mapping
 description: Alter records and streams on the fly.
 layout: doc
-weight: 5
+sidebar_position: 5
 ---

 Meltano gives you the flexibility to alter data passing through your EL pipelines to do precisely what you need for your use case.
-Although commonly users want to replicate their data in the most raw format, using [ELT vs ETL](https://meltano.com/blog/the-benefits-of-elt-vs-etl-what-you-need-to-know/
-), there are many use cases that require minor alterations to data on the fly.
+Although commonly users want to replicate their data in the most raw format, using [ELT vs ETL](https://meltano.com/blog/the-benefits-of-elt-vs-etl-what-you-need-to-know/), there are many use cases that require minor alterations to data on the fly.
 This is where mappers, also referred to as inline stream maps, shine!

 # Features